DIY Easter: Frugal Fun for the Whole Family

 Once you unload your bounty at home, find a cup, fill it with water, and place a paper towel next to it.
 Then lay out some old newspapers to keep your floor and table clean.

-Squeeze a tablespoon-sized dollop of paint onto a clean surface, dip a paintbrush into the water, and get started!
+Squeeze a tablespoon-size dollop of paint onto a clean surface, dip a paintbrush into the water, and get started!

 There are lots of designs to choose from when making an Easter egg.
 You can use bright colors to accentuate the colorful, sprightly spring season, and even paint religious symbolism to represent your faith.